Robust Monotone Submodular Function Maximization: Conclusion, Open Problems and Further Work

 We looked at a robust version of the classical monotone submodular function maximization problem, where we want sets that are robust to the removal of any $\tau$ elements.
 We introduced the special, yet insightful case of copies, for which we gave a fast and asymptotically $(1-1/e)$ approximate algorithm for $\tau=o(k)$.

-For the general case, where we may not have copies, we gave a deterministic asymptotically $(1-1/e-\Omega(1/m))$ algorithm for $\tau=1$, with the runtime scaling as $n^{m+1}$.
-As a byproduct, we also developed a deterministic $(1-1/e)-\Omega(1/m)$ approximation algorithm for bi-objective monotone submodular maximization, subject to cardinality constraint.
+For the general case, where we may not have copies, we gave a deterministic asymptotically $(1-1/e-1/\Theta(m))$ algorithm for $\tau=1$, with the runtime scaling as $n^{m+1}$.
+As a byproduct, we also developed a deterministic $(1-1/e)-1/\Theta(m)$ approximation algorithm for bi-objective monotone submodular maximization, subject to cardinality constraint.
 For larger but constant $\tau$, we gave a randomized $(1-1/e)-\epsilon$ approximation and conjectured that this could be made deterministic.
 Additionally, we also gave a fast and practical 0.387 algorithm for $\tau=o(\sqrt{k})$.
-Note that here, unlike in the special case of copies, we could not tune the algorithm to work for larger $\tau$ and it is still open whether there is a constant factor approximation for $\tau=o(k)$, when we may not have copies.
-The best ratio we have in this regime is $(1-1/e)/(\tau+1)$, from the algorithm in the previous section.
+Note that here, unlike in the special case of copies, we could not tune the algorithm to work for larger $\tau$ and in fact, there has been further work in this direction since the appearance of the conference and arXiv version of this paper.
+Notably, \cite{bog} generalizes the notion of geometrically reducing the number of copies from Section \ref{copygen}, and achieves a 0.387 approximation for $\tau=o(k)$.
+It is still open whether one can go all the way up to $(1-1/e)$ and no constant factor approximation or inapproximability result is known for $\tau=\Theta(k)$.

 Finally, similar robustness versions can be considered for maximization subject to independence system constraints and we gave an enumerative black box approach that leads to an $\frac{\alpha}{\tau+1}$ approximation algorithm with query time scaling as $n^{\tau+1}$, given an $\alpha$ approximation algorithm for the non-robust case.